QuirkyRobots/3Data/README.md

 A simple to use and fun, 3D web app for showing live [ARRR](https://www.coingecko.com/en/coins/pirate-chain) cryptocurrency data, built with native [Three.js](https://threejs.org)

+## Make a Theme

+Make your own unique theme and share it on Twitter/X with the hashtag #ARRR3D

 ## Instructions

 * Use the buttons at the top to highlight a specific data point.